Beach House: Genres and structures

-Singer Victoria Legrand's vocals have often been compared to those of Nico.
+The band also degraded their live drums usage within their fifth and sixth studio albums, Depression Cherry and Thank Your Lucky Stars, both released in 2015, returning to a simpler style of dream pop and relying more on programmed drum rhythms, while also adding shoegaze influences onto a few tracks, including "Sparks" and "One Thing" on their respective albums.
+They later began increasingly incorporating electronic textures on their songs.
+The material within their seventh studio album 7 (2018) being described by music publications as dream pop, with shoegaze and psychedelic pop influences.
+Their eighth studio album and first double-album release Once Twice Melody was described by critics to feature other genre influences such as neo-psychedelia and chamber pop, with its separate tracks found within its four chapters being described in other genres such as shoegaze and synth-pop.
+The album was solely produced by the band, a first for them, and features live string arrangements, which were handled by David Campbell.
+Throughout the album, there are also tracks that omit live drums, electronic songs without guitar, and "wandering and repetitive melodies", as described by the band.

+Influences

 Some music outlets have also compared Legrand's vocals to 1980s psychedelic rock vocalist Kendra Smith of the band Opal.
 Guitarist Alex Scally plays a Fender Stratocaster guitar in an E♭ Tuning.
-The group's influences include This Mortal Coil, Cocteau Twins, The Zombies, Brian Wilson, Françoise Hardy, Neil Young, Big Star, Tony, Caro and John and Chris Bell.
+The group's influences include the Zombies, Brian Wilson, Neil Young, Big Star, and Chris Bell.
+In 2021, Beach House named My Bloody Valentine's m b v (2013) as their favorite album in the last 25 years, stating that it was "worth the long wait after Loveless".

 Beach House re-recorded the Tony, Caro and John song "Snowdon Song" and renamed it "Lovelier Girl".
 The song was released on the band's self-titled album with no attribution.
 Initially, Tony Dore of Tony, Caro and John stated, "I haven't seen much yet in terms of royalties or acknowledgement of authorship".
 Several months later, however, Dore disclosed that discussions had taken place to apply proper attribution on re-releases of the self-titled album.

 Legrand has described creating new music and releasing albums as a necessity for the band, saying, "When we decide that a record is finished, I think it's really about coming to terms with saying 'OK, I think we've done everything that we could do, and now it's time to let these things go.'
 Because if we hold onto them, we might destroy them or they might never come out.
 There are all different types of artists and I think that some people like to hold onto things and they get very perfectionistic.
 But perfectionism is kind of a synonym for destruction.
 It can really be a deterrent for one's evolution.
 Alex and I have always felt that putting records out is very necessary.
 It's a gut feeling we have."